dotnet/designs/accepted/2020/workloads/workload-manifest.md

 ## Packaging

 Manifests are packaged and distributed as NuGet packages.
-They will use a new package type called `SdkManifest` so they cannot be accidentally used as a `PackageReference`.
+They will use the existing package type called `DotnetPlatform` so they cannot be accidentally used as a `PackageReference`.
 The manifest’s `sdk-manifest.json` and `WorkloadTargets.targets`  are in the root folder of the NuGet.
 The ID of the NuGet is `{manifest-id}-{sdk-band}` and the version of the NuGet is the manifest version.

 As manifests are distributed as NuGets, it’s possible to use preview versions of workloads by subscribing to preview feeds.